 The Burdyny Energy Lab in the MECS Group at TU Delft is focused on researching technologies that are capable of replacing current fossil fuel manufacturing routes with processes that use renewable electricity as an input.
 These technologies use electricity to form chemical bonds (also known as electrocatalysis).
-At present, our primary research focus is on carbon-dioxide (CO2) electrolysis, which can convert CO2 into base chemicals such as CO and ethylene.
-We take a more engineering approach to the research problem and are focusing on a) scaling-up CO2 electrolyzers in the lab, b) understanding transport related phenomena occurring inside a CO2 electrolyzer, and c) assessing the potential impact and operation of H2O and CO2 electrolyzers on our global energy infrastructure.
+Our primary research focus is on carbon-dioxide (CO2) electrolysis, which can convert CO2 into base chemicals such as CO and ethylene.
+We take a more engineering approach to the research problem and are focusing on a) scaling-up CO2 electrolyzers in the lab, b) understanding transport related phenomena occurring inside a CO2 electrolyzer, and c) assessing the impact electrolyzers on our global energy infrastructure.
+Our research approach extends to numerous physical scales, and we are highly motivated to work with researchers and companies from the entire value chain.

 The Burdyny Energy Lab in the MECS Group at TU Delft is focused on researching technologies that are capable of replacing current fossil fuel manufacturing routes with processes that use renewable electricity as an input.
 These technologies use electricity to form chemical bonds (also known as electrocatalysis).
-At present, our primary research focus is on carbon-dioxide (CO2) electrolysis, which can convert CO2 into base chemicals such as CO and ethylene.
-We take a more engineering approach to the research problem and are focusing on a) scaling-up CO2 electrolyzers in the lab, b) understanding transport related phenomena occurring inside a CO2 electrolyzer, and c) assessing the potential impact and operation of H2O and CO2 electrolyzers on our global energy infrastructure.
+Our primary research focus is on carbon-dioxide (CO2) electrolysis, which can convert CO2 into base chemicals such as CO and ethylene.
+We take a more engineering approach to the research problem and are focusing on a) scaling-up CO2 electrolyzers in the lab, b) understanding transport related phenomena occurring inside a CO2 electrolyzer, and c) assessing the impact electrolyzers on our global energy infrastructure.
+Our research approach extends to numerous physical scales, and we are highly motivated to work with researchers and companies from the entire value chain.

 RECENT PUBLICATIONS AND EVENTS |